ExtendRealityLtd/VRTK/README.md

   the space collides with any objects then the teleportation action is disabled.
-This means it's possible to create a level with areas where the user cannot teleport to because they would allow the player to clip into objects.
+This means it's possible to create a level with areas where the user cannot teleport to because they would allow the user to clip into objects.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=OwACH7nhW1Q)

   * **013_Controller_UsingAndGrabbingMultipleObjects:** A scene which